 MWL also eliminates the need for manual data entry.
 It pulls patient demographics, study details, and imaging orders from RIS and HIS to ensure imaging devices have accurate and consistent data for every procedure.

-This integration minimizes errors, speeds up processes, and enhances overall efficiency in diagnostic imaging workflow.
+This integration minimizes errors, speeds up processes, and enhances overall efficiency in the diagnostic imaging workflow.

 How Does the DICOM Modality Worklist Work?